andrewgray1965/throwaway_virtual_machine_lab/README.md

 example 52:54:00:aa:bb:a0 -> 192.168.1.160 (because a0 hex == 160 decimal)

-use case: throwaway virtual machines used to test ansible code against,
+use case: throwaway virtual machines used to test ansible code against, <br>
-          or anything else were you want to create a vm, and know what it's IP will be, without having to setup dhcp services.
+          or anything else were you want to create a vm, and know what it's IP will be,<br>
+          without having to setup dhcp services.

 Change the code to use: